DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

    Using [SvelteKit](https://kit.svelte.dev/)?
 Please refer to the ["SvelteKit"](#sveltekit) section.

-## Demo

-You can see Svelte Reveal in action [in this StackBlitz project](https://stackblitz.com/edit/svelte-reveal?file=src%2FApp.svelte).

 ## Why Svelte Reveal

 If you happened to scout the internet for other similar libraries, you might have noticed that other authors have decided to create their own library using Svelte [slots](https://svelte.dev/docs#template-syntax-slot) (similar to [React children](https://react.dev/learn/passing-props-to-a-component#passing-jsx-as-children)).
 There is nothing wrong with that approach, but in my opinion it goes a bit against one of Svelte's core purpose: writing more concise code.
 Having to wrap every to-be-transitioned component adds at least 2 extra lines of code each time, making your files unnecessarily bloated for such a simple add-on.

 You might have also noticed people adding event listeners to the window object in order to transition elements, but in terms of performance it [doesn't scale very well](https://itnext.io/1v1-scroll-listener-vs-intersection-observers-469a26ab9eb6).

 Instead, I decided to use Svelte [actions](https://svelte.dev/docs#template-syntax-element-directives-use-action), which are functions you can attach to a DOM element and that allow you to get access to that particular element and hook into its lifecycle.
-They take up considerably fewer lines of code, and so far I haven't encountered any obstacle or performance drawback.
+They take up considerably fewer lines of code, and so far I haven't encountered any big obstacle or performance drawback.
 Morever, this library is backed by the Intersection Observer API, which is great for performance.

 ## SvelteKit